hejia-zhang/tensorflow-cmake2/README.md

-# tensorflow-cpp
+# tensorflow-cmake2
-Make it eaiser to use TensorFlow in Cpp
+Build TensorFlow Cpp application using CMake.
+This project is inspired by [tensorflow-cmake](https://github.com/cjweeks/tensorflow-cmake).